Cleanroom: Operating procedure

 In order to minimize the carrying of particulate by a person moving into the cleanroom, staff enter and leave through airlocks (sometimes including an air shower stage) and wear protective clothing such as hoods, face masks, gloves, boots, and coveralls.

 Common materials such as paper, pencils, and fabrics made from natural fibers are often excluded because they shed particulates in use.

 Particle levels are usually tested using a particle counter and microorganisms are detected and counted through environmental monitoring methods such as active air sampling, passive air sampling, and surface sampling, or using rapid microbial methods like PCR.
 Polymer tools used in cleanrooms must be carefully determined to be chemically compatible with cleanroom processing fluids as well as ensured to generate a low level of particle generation.

 When cleaning, only special mops and buckets are used.
 Cleaning chemicals used tend to involve sticky elements to trap dust, and may need a second step with light molecular weight solvents to clear.
 Cleanroom furniture is designed to produce a minimum of particles and is easy to clean.

-A cleanroom is as much a process and a meticulous culture to maintain, as it is a space as such.
+A cleanroom is defined not only by its physical space but also by the controlled processes and disciplined practices required to maintain it.